 Should you be unable to accept your study place because you are performing voluntary service – including voluntary social or ecological year or caring for relatives – under the current rules, you can be admitted during the next two application periods ahead of all other applicants (so-called pre-selection).

 You will incur certain costs linked to your studies.
-Find out here what Fees and contributions you will have to pay.
+Find out what fees and contributions you will have to pay.

 Students enrolled at government-accredited institutions of higher learning in Germany must carry mandatory health insurance.
-The most important information on this topic has been assembled for you in this information leaflet [de] by the Foundation for University Admissions (hochschulstart.de) [de].
+The most important information on this topic has been assembled for you in the information leaflet by the Foundation for University Admissions (hochschulstart.de).

-Just starting your studies or just arrived in Stuttgart?
-We have pointers for you how to find a place to live, how to finance your studies and other topics dealing with the subject of Living in Stuttgart.
+We have pointers for you how to find a place to live, how to finance your studies and other topics dealing with the subject of living in Stuttgart.